 Season to Visit

-This trail, in the heat of Washington summer, provides significant shade to cool hikers from the heat.
+The summer months are the most popular time of year for people to hike this trail.
+In the heat of Washington summer, provides significant shade to cool hikers from the heat.

 That being said, the trail remains packed with snow late into spring.
 With the number of frequent hikers on this trail, the snow on the trail quickly becomes packed down in winter creating icy conditions.
 Hikers are encouraged to hike with traction devices during winter on this steep and sometimes narrow trail.